tylermarcott/fs-journal/notes/10-vue.md

 - API passes all Postman Tests (NOTE: passed all before, have 1 that doesn't work now, go back and retest) ✅

 - Application UI adheres to Minimum release standards and web UI standard of the BCW design doc

+TESTING MINI LECTURE 10/4

+can create a test with pm.test()